Morgul/omega-models/Readme.md

 * Automatic IDs - If you don't specify `key: true` in any field, then we should create an AutoID field called `id` for you.
 * `AutoID` field - Currently, this is nebulous; I think we can get away without having special logic in omega models proper; but the backends will need to implement this.
 * `AutoInc` field - No logic in omega-models for this, currently.
 Not sure if the logic belongs here, or in the backend.
-* `Reference` field - Currently just stores whatever you shove in it.
-Needs to support storing `$key` instead.

 ## Backends

 Currently, the only backends that exist are the two built into Omega Models itself.
 Those are:
+* `nedb` - A lightweight, node.js in-memory or file backed database that implements a subset of MongoDB's api.
+Highly recommended.
-* `nosql` - A flat-file backed database that should be good for development, or light-weight use.
+* `nosql` - A node.js flat-file backed database that should be good for development, or lightweight use.
 (Considered on par with sqlite.)
 * `mock` - A mocked backend, used for unit tests.

 See [here](https://github.com/Morgul/omega-models/blob/master/omega-models.js#L80) for how they're exposed.